hsuonsivu/hsupublic/3d-models/README.md

 Eye doctor said I need eye drops for my dry eyes, so I made a dispenser for pipettes.  set print=1 for printing.
-For some printers or materials you may need to increase axledtolerance and/or reduce axleendl to make hinge work.
+For some printers or materials you may need to increase axledtolerance and/or reduce axleendl to make the hinge work.

 ![tippadosetti in scad.](tippadosetti.png)
 ![tippadosetti in use.](tippadosetti.jpg)